 More than half of the observed sunspot groups receive an Alpha or Bèta classification, where bigger sunspots are often more complex and get a Bèta, Bèta-Gamma or Bèta-Gamma-Delta classification.
 It is well known that delta sunspots can be very active and produce the most intense solar flares.

-Images: An example of a very complex sunspot group with a Bèta-Gamma-Delta magnetic classification as seen by NASA SDO's HMI instrument.
+An example of a very complex sunspot group with a Bèta-Gamma-Delta magnetic classification as seen by NASA SDO's HMI instrument.
 This sunspot region was the source of a major X2.3 solar flare.
 The top image shows us this sunspot region in visible light.
 The bottom image is a so called ''magnetogram'' and shows the magnetic layout of a sunspot region.
-The red colour indicates sunspots or areas with a negative polarity and the blue colour indicates areas with positive polarity sunspots.
+The red color indicates sunspots or areas with a negative polarity and the blue color indicates areas with positive polarity sunspots.

 Molte persone vengono su SpaceWeatherLive per seguire l'attività del Sole o se c'è un'aurora da vedere, ma con un maggior traffico arrivano maggiori costi del server.
 Considera una donazione se ti piace SpaceWeatherLive in modo da poter mantenere il sito online!